 ArcGIS Image Server

-You can create a stand-alone ArcGIS Image Server site or federate it with your portal to publish image services from mosaic datasets.
+You can create a stand-alone ArcGIS Image Server site or federate it with an ArcGIS Enterprise portal on Azure to publish image services from mosaic datasets.

 If you federate the ArcGIS Image Server site with a portal, you can choose to set the site as the portal's raster analysis server or the portal's image hosting server.